-Students with the grades relevant to be on this one-year course will study English Literature, English Language and Mathematics as part of their 'core' studies.
+Students with the grades relevant to be on this one-year course will study English Language, Mathematics and GCSE Biology as part of their 'core' studies.
 These subjects are of paramount importance in gaining access to apprenticeships, into the world of work and also onto Level 3 courses.
-In addition, there will be a choice of subjects from which to choose, offered by both Ursuline High School and Wimbledon College.
-These will not be subjects that you have studied before, as our experience (and research) shows that students do better when on 'new' courses.
+In addition, they will complete a Level 2 Arts Award and Creative iMedia course.